We enjoy snorkeling Little Knip Beach. It has a lot going for it. Near the west end of Curacao, the beach is beautiful, rural and undeveloped.

 Note: This page is a sample from our popular Curacao Snorkeling Guide eBook available here.

 This is another beautiful rural, undeveloped beach toward the west end of Curacao, with parking right next to the beach.
-The left side of the bay has some good snorkeling; you will find some corals, quite a few fish and some fun big boulder topography.
+Snorkeling Little Knip Beach on the left side of the bay is good; you will find some corals, quite a few fish and some fun big boulder topography.
 The right side also has good snorkeling with a good number of fish and corals too, if you swim around the point a ways.
 And even in the shallows in front of the beach we saw fish, an octopus, a huge group of squid, and a baby French Angelfish cleaning station.

-The right side is worth the swim too.
+Snorkeling Little Knip Beach on the right side is worth the swim too.
 Like the left side it is best to stay near the rocky edge of the bay, as this is where most of the sea life is.
 A short swim from the beach there were many schools of fish around the boulders, including large schools of sweepers.
-Then, when you get past the rocky point, there are lots of soft corals and a few more Elkhorns, and fish too.
-We saw a couple of baby Green Sea Turtles here too.
+Then, when you get past the rocky point, there were lots of soft corals and a few more Elkhorns, and fish too.
+We saw a couple of baby Green Sea Turtles too.
 We snorkeled about 800 feet (2344 meters) out from the beach on this side too.
 The depths on this side reach up to about 15 feet (4.6 meters).

 Right next to the beach the visibility is a little low, but just a ways out on both sides it is crystal clear water.

 The reef drop-off is too deep, starting in 40 feet (12.2 meters) of water, for snorkelers to enjoy, and a 700 foot (213 meter) swim from the beach.